ethereum/go-ethereum/content/docs/getting_started/Installing-Geth.md

 ### Most Linux systems and macOS

-Geth is written in [Go][go], so building from source code requires the most recent version of Go to be installed.
-Instructions for installing Go are available at the [Go installation page][go-install] and necessary bundles can be downloaded from the [Go download page][go-dl].
+Geth is written in [Go](https://golang.org/), so building from source code requires the most recent version of Go to be installed.
+Instructions for installing Go are available at the [Go installation page](https://golang.org/doc/install) and necessary bundles can be downloaded from the [Go download page](https://golang.org/dl/).

 With Go installed, Geth can be downloaded into a `GOPATH` workspace via: